gregcope/piboatmon/README.md

 rpi
 ===

-A system to turn a Raspberry PI into a boat monitoring solution.
+A system to turn a Raspberry PI into a low power boat monitoring solution.
 It is configured by Puppet and then runs a Python script that checks the systems like Bilge Switch, GPS location, battery volts and sends an SMS if in alarm.

+It's design requirements are;

+* Low power (20ma idle)
+* Anchor / Mooring Alarm
+* Battery monitoring (simple volts)
+* Bilge switch monitoring
+* Not designed to be on all the time (due to power)
+* Use SMS as the lower common demoninator of coms
+* Daily status messages

 Logic summary
 -------------

+Basically it works thus;

 1. Reads config
 2. Starts a GPS thread logging GPS positions